Meet Brad Cunningham: Your North TX Real Estate Agent

 Personal Life and Things I Like to Do

 Brad was born and raised in The Colony, Texas and has been a proud resident of Roanoke, Texas since 2010.
-He has one son who is his pride and joy, a chihuahua who thinks she is a pit bull, enjoys watching his son play sports, entertaining friends, fishing, golf, playing cornhole, spending time at the lake, is a self-proclaimed cigar aficionado, and he loves anything to do with baseball.
-Brad is a member of Compass Church in Roanoke, Texas and he's a 32° Master Mason and Knights Templar Mason with active membership status.
+He has one son who is his pride and joy, a chihuahua who thinks she is a pit bull, enjoys watching his son play sports, entertaining friends, fishing, golf, playing cornhole, spending time at the lake, is a cigar aficionado, and he loves anything to do with baseball.
+Brad is a member of Compass Church in Roanoke, volunteers for Liberty Ministry in Flower Mound, and he's a 32° Master Mason and Knights Templar Mason with active membership status.

 When Brad is not assisting his clients with buying or selling a home, you can normally find him volunteering his time to help others.
 He genuinely loves what he does in all aspects of his life, and lives by his favorite quote by Gordon B. Hinckley, "Life is to be enjoyed, not endured"!